 3. Homemade Stain Remover

-Lisa Batra, founder of My Kid’s Threads, an online consignment shop for kids’ clothes, knows stains.
+Lisa Batra, a consignment clothing pro, knows stains.
 She said while it’s ideal to treat a stain ASAP, her team often doesn’t know how long a stain has been there.
 They inspect about 1,000 items each week and have had success with a homemade stain-remover recipe:

 Combine one tablespoon baking soda, four tablespoons dish soap and eight tablespoons hydrogen peroxide in a small container and stir well.
 “Apply directly to the stain and rub gently with your finger, a piece of fabric or an old toothbrush,” she said.
 “Allow it to sit for at least 15 minutes and then wash normally.”